 - 28.1.1 Two semi-circles shall be drawn on the field of play.
 The semi-circles shall have as their centre the middle stump at either end of the pitch.
-The radius of each of the semi-circles shall be 30 yards (27.43 metres).
+The radius of each of the semi-circles shall be 25.15 yards (23 metres).
 The semi-circles shall be linked by two parallel straight lines drawn on the field. (see Appendix 5).
 The fielding restriction areas should be marked by continuous painted white lines or 'dots' at 5-yard (4.57 metres) intervals, each 'dot' to be covered by a white plastic or rubber (but not metal) disc measuring 7 inches (18 cm) in diameter.
-These discs shall not be fixed to the ground by means of a nail or other such sharp object. - 28.1.2 At the instant of delivery: - Powerplay 1 no more than two (2) fielders shall be permitted outside this fielding restriction area.
-In an innings of 40 overs, these are overs 1 to 8 inclusive. - Powerplay 2 no more than four (4) fielders shall be permitted outside this fielding restriction area.
-In an innings of 40 overs, these are overs 9 to 32 inclusive - Powerplay 3 no more than five (5) fielders shall be permitted outside this fielding restriction area.
-In an innings of 40 overs, these are overs 33 to 40 inclusive - In all three Powerplays, there may not be more than 5 fielders on the leg side. - 28.1.3 In circumstances when the number of overs of the batting team is reduced, the number of overs within each powerplay shall be reduced in accordance with the table below.
-For the sake of clarity, it should be noted that the table shall apply to both the first and second innings of the match.
+These discs shall not be fixed to the ground by means of a nail or other such sharp object. - 28..2.1 At the instant of delivery: - 28.1.2.2.1 During the Powerplay overs only two fielders shall be permitted outside this fielding restriction area at the instant of delivery. - 28.1.2.2.2 During the non Powerplay overs, no more than 4 fielders shall be permitted outside the fielding restriction area referred to in clause 28.1.2.2 above.

+28.2.2 In circumstances when the number of overs of the batting team is reduced, the number of overs within each phase of the innings shall be reduced in accordance with the table below.
+For the sake of clarity, it should be noted that the table shall apply to both the 1st and 2nd innings of the match.